KnightOfLight/inspirational.thoughts/README.md

-# Welcome to Inspirational Thoughts
+# Think to win

-Inspirational Thoughts it's a beautiful app for those people who want to get inspiration to make their life better.
-Inspirational Thoughts help us be productive during the day.
-Enjoy reading amazing quotes from famous wise people.
+Think to win app for people who like to think.
+There are many wise people with good quotes.

 ### Features

-- select your lovely category
-- chose quote from over 200 quotes
-- read random quote
+- 30 authors
-- add quotes to favorites
+- 150 quotes

 ### Screenshots